 Natural Stone: Straight from the earth, each piece has a unique color, texture, and character.
 No two are exactly alike.
 Materials are quarried, SPLIT and SHAPED, but are still 100% natural stone.

-Cultured Stone: Made from concrete and pigments, it’s molded to look like stone.
+Manufactured Stone: Made from concrete and pigments, it’s molded to look like stone.
 The look is uniform, and less nuanced.

 Why it matters: If authenticity and natural variation are important, nothing beats real stone.